 REDCap (Research Electronic Data Capture), a secure, sophisticated web application for building and managing online surveys and databases, is now available for health researchers in BC.
 If you will be using REDCap for patient-oriented research projects, please fill out our inquiry form.
 For more information, please see our FAQs.

-Other Professional Development in Patient-Oriented Research
+Self-Directed Learning in Patient-Oriented Research

 Knowledge Translation (KT)